 - Joburg, his least favourite city in the world.
 He was in a doss house in Main Street in 1925, I was in Eloff Street in 1974.
 Parktown, where Ethelreda Lewis ‘discovered’ him.
 He would have died there, unknown and in penury, had it not been for her sudden decision to listen to him tell a story.
-‘Wish’ came to love it, as did I. In Parktown he was in Loch Street, I was in Hillside Avenue;
+‘Wish’ came to love it, as did I. In Parktown he was in Loch Street in 1926, I was in Hillside Avenue in 1977;

-- Harrismith, where he went with Kitchener’s Cattle Thieves to steal Boer cattle and horses in the scorched earth tactics of the wicked Brits.
+- Harrismith, where he went with Kitchener’s Cattle Thieves to steal Boer cattle and horses in the scorched earth tactics of the wicked looting Brits.
 And where I was born and raised;

 - The west coast of Madagascar where our yachting trip to the island of Nose Iranja took us quite close to his ‘Chesterfield Islands’;

-- The east coast of Africa, although he spoke about Zanzibar and we visited Mombasa- which he probably visited too, as he sailed up and down the coast;
+- The east coast of Africa, although he spoke of Zanzibar and we visited Mombasa – which he probably visited too, as he sailed up and down the coast;

 - Oklahoma, where like me he befriended and was befriended by, the local Native Americans – his mostly Pawnees and Osages, mine mostly Apaches, Kiowas and Cherokees;